HOP & Learning Teams

-Southpac is pleased to be working with Bob Edwards and associates to deliver Human & Organisational Performance and Learning Teams workshops across the region led by our world-leading HOP team.
-The HOP Learning Teams course includes a 1-day Introduction to Human and Organisational Performance and 1.5 days focused on Operational Learning and Learning Teams.
+Southpac is pleased to offer Human & Organisational Performance and Learning Teams workshops across the region led by our world-leading HOP team.
+The HOP Learning Teams course includes a 1-day Introduction to Human and Organisational Performance (H.O.P Fundamentals) and 1.5 days focused on Operational Learning and Learning Teams.

 Human & Organisational Performance Fundamentals